|Kidd reintroduced in Dallas after 8-player trade with New Jersey|

 ``There's no bigger reward than to have that championship trophy in your hand,'' said Kidd, who lost in the NBA finals twice with the Nets. ``That's why I'm here.
 Because Dallas has its eye on that prize.''

-Kidd wasn't the answer in Dallas a decade ago, and he was shipped to Phoenix after 2 1/2 seasons.
+Kidd wasn't the answer for a troubled Dallas franchise a decade ago, and he was shipped to Phoenix after 2 1/2 seasons.
 Five years later he was traded to the Nets, who went to back-to-back NBA finals in 2002-03.

 New Jersey hasn't made a long playoff run since, and Kidd started talking trade a year ago, when he almost went to the Los Angeles Lakers.
 He went public with his latest trade demand last month.